Two 'Guns in America' Participants React to Pittsburgh Shooting And Discuss How to Move Forward

 When 11 people were killed at a Pittsburgh synagogue on Saturday in one of the deadliest attacks on Jews in U.S. history, people from all sides condemned the violence.
 Then the conversation quickly became familiar.

 The alleged synagogue shooter carried an assault-style rifle and three pistols, authorities said.
 His ability to bring those weapons into the synagogue unchallenged once again elicited questions about who is allowed to own a gun in America.
-The President quickly interjected the role of armed protection into the debate.
+The President quickly injected the role of armed protection into the debate.

 Different communities view these questions in vastly different ways, discussing them largely in echo chambers of those who share their geography, their political party, their newsfeed.
 This division is part of what TIME sought to address in its “Guns in America” project published just two days before the Pittsburgh shooting.